 Mike Flanagan is married to Kate Siegal.
 In Midnight Mass, Hush, The Haunting of Hill House, and in many more of his films and TV series, she stars.
-This pairing is a prime example of a spousal filmmaking team that works to its benefit.
+This pairing is a prime example of a married filmmaking team that works to its benefit.
 Kate Siegal is phenomenal.
 I can’t think of a role she has played where this wasn’t the case.
-It’s also safe to say, Flanagan is someone horror and dark cinema fans get excited about whenever a new series or film gets announced.
-Midnight Mass is a TV Mini-series streaming on Netflix.
-And while a small proportion of those that saw it didn’t like it, the majority thought it was awesome.
+It’s also safe to say, that Flanagan is someone horror and dark cinema fans get excited about whenever a new series or film gets announced.
+Midnight Mass is a TV mini-series that is streaming on Netflix.
+And while a small proportion of those who saw it didn’t like it, most thought it was awesome.

 If you haven’t seen Midnight Mass, the horror series has only 7 episodes.
 The entire show has a runtime of only 7.5 hours overall.
 The story navigates its way around a community isolated by the ocean.
 It’s painfully obvious that much of the series’ disapproval swirls around the fact that religion plays a massive part in the narrative.
 I am not so much of a fan of religious plot devices.
 Religion used as a pivot to reign in a horror movie’s evil propriety is often a massive letdown.
 In this particular instance, the religious aspect makes the story more interesting.
 It also turns any preconceptions about the meanings of certain bible scripture on their head.